yosi-dediashvili/SubiT/design/subtitles_deployment.md

 will expose via configuration a list of file extensions that are considered to be subtitle files extensions.

+### Identifying cd number within file names

+The algorithm for extracting the cd number from the subtitle file (when it's) within archive, will count on the assumptions:

+1. The only part of the name that should be different between two subtitle files within an archive, is the cd number.
+2. The difference will only be a single digit.

+Then, the algorithm will be:

+- Take two subtitle file names `SA` and `SB`
+- Subtract `SB` from `SA` such that `SA` will be left only with the chars that are not present in `SB` and name it `SA_CD`
+- If `SA_CD` is a single digit
+    - Use it as the CD number for `SA`
+- Otherwise
+    - Define the CD number for `SA` as unknown

 ## Directory location

 We'll offer three options regarding where to deploy the subtitles: